-Travellers can reserve trains in Laos and pick up the tickets from our representative agent before travelling.
+Travellers can reserve trains in Laos and purchase the tickets at the railway station starting from two days before departure.

 Train companies in Laos